aniketrajnish/me/index.md

  * Looked after the lighting and shaders used in the gamne.
 9. Fertilize.io
  * Play [Here](https://play.google.com/store/apps/details?id=com.makra.fert)
  * Made in 2-3 days (I was stepping my shoes into game development that time) to be displayed in some Senate Meeting by our current club secretary.
-This game also includes a        free open source database that I used to create an online leaderboard completely free (without paying google Play’s hefty 25$ cost)
+This game also includes a        free open source database that I used to create an online leaderboard completely free (without paying google Play’s 25$ cost)
- * Made this game entirely in Unity as a starter project.
+ * Made this game entirely in Unity as a starter 2D project.
 10. &nbsp;Banana Warrior
  * Play [Here](https://play.google.com/store/apps/details?id=com.makra.BananaWarrior)
  * Watch the devlog [here](https://youtu.be/9eCWAQxkuiI)